tibbben/geospatial-visualization/syllabus.md

 >  Assignments:

 -   Construct a fully symbolized GIS and export the resulting map for import into a design application.
--   Complete final project by placing the map image in the context of a larger project.
+-   Complete initial sketch by placing the map image in the context of a larger project.
 -   Be ready to present the export/import work flow and class project in the next class meeting.

 >  [slide deck](slides/slides040.html){:target="\_blank"}

-*__Week 5 (Sept 20. - Sept.
-24):__ GIS, Cartography, and Urban Development*
+*__Week 5 (Sept 21):__ GIS, Cartography, and Urban Development*

 Explore how maps are woven into political and social contexts of urban development and planning.
 This will include an analysis of how maps both represent and construct reality through cartographic performances.